Characteristic cycles and the microlocal geometry of the Gauss map, I: Microlocalization

 Similarly, putting $\scrM_{ijk} = \scrM_i \boxtimes \scrM_j \boxtimes \scrM_k$ for $i,j,k\in \{1,2,3\}$, the hexagon axiom boils down to the commutativity of the three trapezoids in the following diagram of natural isomorphisms:

-The remark about the natural isomorphism for the composition of direct images at the end of section~\ref{sec:microdifferential} then reduces the pentagon and hexagon axioms to obvious compatibility properties for the natural maps between various tensor products of transfer bimodules.
-Summing up, this shows that $\Dbhol(\scrE_A)$ is a triangulated tensor category with respect to the convolution product.
-Microlocalization commutes with direct images~\cite[th.~7.5]{SSIndex}, so we have natural isomorphisms
+Going back to the construction of the isomorphism for the composition of direct images in corollary~\ref{cor:composition-of-direct-images}, one now deduces the pentagon and hexagon axioms from compatibilities for natural maps between tensor products of transfer bimodules.
+It follows that $\Dbhol(\scrE_A)$ is a triangulated tensor category with respect to the convolution product.
+Microlocalization commutes with proper direct images~\cite[th.~7.5]{SSIndex}, so we have natural isomorphisms

-and these are compatible with our associativity and commutativity constraints so that they endow the functor $\Dbhol(\scrD_A) \longrightarrow \Dbhol(\scrE_A)$ with the structure of a tensor functor.
-Finally, the convolution product descends to the quotient category $\DM(A)$, and we endow the latter with the induced structure of a tensor category so that the quotient functor becomes a tensor functor as well.
+and these are compatible with our associativity and commutativity constraints so that they make $\Dbhol(\scrD_A) \longrightarrow \Dbhol(\scrE_A)$ a tensor functor.
+Finally, the convolution product descends to the quotient category $\DM(A)$, and we endow the latter with the induced tensor structure so that the quotient functor is a tensor functor.

 \begin{cor} The convolution product endows $\MM(A)$ with a natural structure of an abelian tensor category such that the quotient functor $\M(A) \longrightarrow \MM(A)$ is a faithful exact tensor functor. \end{cor}